Many people believe that you’d be required to earn a college degree in order to become a video game designer.

 - Your portfolio

-While ‘education’ might immediately make you think of a degree, it is more accurately explained as a skill-set which you possess.
+While ‘education’ might immediately make you think of a degree, it is more accurately explained as a skill-set that you possess.

 Your portfolio is a collection of previous works that help to showcase your skillset.